 Tails (which stands for ‘The Amnesiac Incognito Live System’) is probably the most well-known privacy-focused distro.
 It can be run from a DVD in Live mode whereby it loads entirely into your system RAM and will leave no trace of its activity.
 The OS can also be used in ‘persistent’ mode where your settings can be stored on an encrypted USB stick.

 All connections are routed through the anonymity network Tor, which conceals your location.
-The applications in Tails have also been carefully selected to enhance your privacy – for example, there’s the KeePassX password manager.
+The applications in Tails have also been carefully selected to enhance your privacy – for example, there’s the KeePassX password manager and Paperkey, a command line tool used to export OpenPGP secret keys to print on paper.
 There are also a small number of productivity apps such as Mozilla Thunderbird and the powerful LibreOffice suite.

 You can install more applications from Debian repositories via the command line, but they will take some time to download as they pass through the Tor network.